Professor, Department Chair

 Tel: 406 447 5400

 Bio: Brent Northup came to Carroll College in 1989.
-Before coming to Carroll he spent 10 years working as an editor, feature writer, and film critic for a daily newspaper in Bellevue, Wash.
-He received a Carroll award for outstanding teaching in 1997.
-In addition to teaching and advising students, he coaches the Talking Saints Forensics team who have won more than 17 straight regional championships, plus a national championship in parliamentary debate.
-He also writes weekly film reviews for the Helena Independent Record.
+Before coming to Carroll, Brent taught 8th grade English and coached debate at Kinkaid School in Houston, Texas.
+He then spent 10 years working at a daily newspaper in Bellevue, Washington as an arts editor, feature writer, and film critic.
+Since coming to Carroll, Brent has received the Carroll College Distinguished Educator Award for outstanding teaching.
+In addition to teaching and advising students, he coaches the Talking Saints Forensics team who have won or shared 25 regional championships and won a national championship in parliamentary debate.
+His hobbies include writing weekly film reviews for the Helena Independent Record and playing in duplicate bridge tournaments in the summertime.
+He also serves as department chair.

 B.A., Whitman College